 About - Classification Values after Malde

-measuring the temper of the raging sun, sometimes in quite a good mood, while at other
+the temper of the raging sun, sometimes in quite a good mood,

 It was then that I cast my eyes on the 7 Zürich-letter codes that now have been used for more than 100 years.
 Dr. Patrick S. McIntosh revised them to his 60 letter Zürich/McIntosh-classification system, published in 1973, and are daily used by the observatories worldwide.